anandmsinha/FalconAndroid/readme.md

     1. ~~Show basic BaMenu to user.~~
     2. ~~Authentication~~
     3. ~~Show BaFeed corresponding to a Ba.~~
-    4. ~~View a particular Ba~~
+    4. ~~View a particular Request.~~
-    5. ~~Open files which can be opened.
-(Right now when a user click a link we open a browser window whith the link from there on it is handles on it's own.)
+    5. ~~Open attachements.
+(Right now when a user clicks a link we open a browser window with the download link.
+From there browser handles how the file would be viewed.)
 This will be improved in version 0.3.~~
     6. Add request.
     7. Basic Search.
     8. Token based client indentification.
     9. ~~Load more in bafeed on scroll.~~
+    10. A logout button

 2. Version 0.2.0 (Not started)